ckunte/latex-snippets-vim/README.md

 This repository provides LaTeX [UltiSnips][us] snippets for Vim.
 Sorry that was a mouthful.
 It simply means these snippets require UltiSnips plug-in pre-installed to work as intended.

-## What is are snippets and how do they work?
+## What are snippets and how do they work?

 See a demo of snippets in action.